 If you’re sitting around and doing nothing until a guest shows up for dinner, however, then you’re waiting for him or her.

-Don’t use wait on (serving someone) for wait for (putting your life on hold until someone else decides what you should be doing).
-We wait for colleagues to show up at the morning meeting, we wait for news about the latest political scandal——-and we wait for the people we love to come to their senses.
+Don’t use wait on (serving someone) for wait for (putting your plans on hold).
+We wait on tables, and we wait on customers, but we wait for colleagues to show up at the morning meeting, and we wait for the next train.